Mobility Offer Allocations in Corporate Settings: Introduction

 \section{Introduction}

-The transportation sector is facing major changes due to recent trends such as digitalization, urbanization and novel, potentially disruptive, services.
-With cars being less considered as status symbols, sharing concepts that offer mobility as a service arise.
-Beside economic reasons, also the reduction of emissions is an important goal.
-Negative impacts of individual motorized traffic in urban areas are tackled by introducing measures such as tolls, environmental zones, or pricing strategies for parking zones.
-While such changes can be observed in many areas, corporate mobility has not changed significantly for decades.
-It is very common in large companies to assign cars, usable for business and private trips, to employees of a certain hierarchy level.
-This fixed assignment of cars to employees can result in rather large but inefficient fleets---these cars are used only less than one hour per day on average~(\cite{bates2012spaced,shoup2017high}).
-Even more, cars are often overdimensioned in such approaches since all mobility needs of the employee have to be covered with just one car.
-This one-fits-all concept can result in cars which have maximum driving range (e.g., for long holiday trips), maximum size (e.g., to be able hold all family members), maximum power (e.g., to transport heavy special equipment), and maximum costs (e.g., to act as a status symbol).
-At the same time, other employees are neglected in such mobility concepts.
-Often, an additional fleet of vehicles is available for business trips.
-Booking of these pool cars is on a first-come, first-serve basis.
-To improve this situation, this paper proposes a broad concept for a corporate mobility service, which was practically implemented in an applied research project in Austria\footnote{Project SEAMLESS (Sustainable Efficient Austrian Mobility with Low-Emission Shared Systems), 2016--2019, \mbox{\url{http://www.seamless-project.at/}}, strategic research program ``Leuchtt{\"u}rme der Elektromobilit{\"a}t''}.
-In this project, a modern information and reservation system is developed that relies on algorithms for optimization problems at its core.
-This paper presents these implemented algorithms along with an extensive computational evaluation.
-In the following an overview of the general concept is given.
-Then, the core of this paper introduces and investigates the interval scheduling based optimization problem behind that concept.
+The transportation sector is facing major changes due to digitalization \redtwo{and} urbanization. \redtwo{Novel} sharing concepts that offer mobility as a service arise.
+While such changes can be observed in many areas, corporate mobility has not changed significantly for decades. \redtwo{Many} companies assign cars to \redtwo{certain employees based on their} hierarchy level. \redtwo{Usually, such cars} can be used for business and private trips.
+This fixed assignment of \redtwo{one car to one} employee can result in rather large but inefficient fleets \redtwo{with} cars \redtwo{being} used only less than one hour per day on average~\cite{bates2012spaced,shoup2017high}. \redtwo{Furthermore}, such cars are often larger than necessary since all mobility needs of the employee have to be covered with just one car.
+At the same time, other employees are neglected in such concepts.
+Often, an additional fleet of vehicles is available for business trips. \redtwo{These pool cars are booked using the first-come, first-served principle.}

+\redtwo{ This paper proposes a novel concept for a corporate mobility service to improve this situation.
+The main idea is to focus on employees' mobility demands rather than on fixed assignments of cars to employees.
+Similar to car rental systems~\cite{oliveira2017fleet}, travelers book mobility rather than a specific car.

+A \emph{mobility demand} can represent business travels (e.g. travel to a customer location for a meeting from 2:00pm to 4:00pm) as well as private travels (e.g., weekend trip).
+A \emph{mobility offer} is one possible way to satisfy a mobility demand.
+For the meeting example from above, one mobility offer is to reserve a pool car from 1:30pm to 4:30pm.
+Another mobility offer is to take the train leaving at 1:15pm and returning at 4:45pm.
+The final assignment of cars or other transportation modes to travelers is done via an automatic mobility offer matching system.